A level results 2020

 We believe that our small teaching groups, regular testing and structured tutorial support are responsible for this.

-60% of the 409 A level entries were graded A*-B and the top A* was achieved in subjects ranging from English Literature, Sociology and History of Art to Computer Science, Further Maths and Physics.
+73% of the A level entries were graded A*-B and the top A* was achieved in subjects ranging from English Literature, Sociology and History of Art to Further Maths and Physics.
 In total, 42% of grades were A or A*.

 Remarkably, the results included many students who joined to retake, had gained very low grades after completing year 12 elsewhere or had been denied entry to their chosen A level courses at other schools.